webdiscus/html-bundler-webpack-plugin/README.md

 #### `css.hot` option

 > ⚠️ Limitation
 >
 > - HMR works only for styles imported in JavaScript files.
 Doesn't works for styles defined directly in HTML via `link` tag.
 > - Hot update without a full reload works only for styles imported in a last JavaScript file.\
 >   If you have many JS files defined in HTML, where are imported styles, and change a style file imported in the first JS file,
 >   then changes will not be detected in HMR module.
 You should reload the browser manually.
->   This behaviour is a BUG in Webpack.
+>   This behavior is a BUG in Webpack.
 The [style-loader](https://github.com/webpack-contrib/style-loader) has exactly same limitation.
 >

 If you use the [Live Reload](#setup-live-reload) configuration, then be sure to exclude the style files (CSS/SCSS) from watching, otherwise after changes a style file, a page will be full reloaded.

 > ℹ️ Note
 >
 > If `devServer` is configured for HRM with styles, then after changing the styles defined in HTML, `Live Reload` will not work for them.
 > You should then reload the browser self.